Amidst conflicting findings, garlic may boost testosterone production at the cost of testicular growth and function.

 Garlic Benefits & Uses for Testosterone

 Garlic is surrounded by a bit of ambiguity as far as its effect on testosterone goes.
-On the one hand, it was proved capable of boosting testosterone, but on the other, it was guilty of decreasing testosterone and furthermore negatively affecting testicular function, including reducing sperm production and the external structure of cells in the testes.6 As such, the best possible benefit of the herb may be increasing testosterone levels, although there is a risk that it may trigger the opposite effect and even lead to erectile dysfunction.
+On the one hand, it was suggested capable of supporting testosterone, but on the other, it was guilty of decreasing testosterone and furthermore negatively affecting testicular function, including reducing sperm production and the external structure of cells in the testes.6 As such, the best possible benefit of the herb may be increasing testosterone levels, although there is a risk that it may trigger the opposite effect and even lead to erectile dysfunction—if you overdo it with supplements.

-Regardless, proponents of garlic have used the supplement as an adjuvant for muscle growth and bodybuilding because of the potential positive benefits.
+Proponents of garlic have used the supplement as an adjuvant for muscle growth and bodybuilding because of the potential positive benefits.
+One of the ways it works is by aiding muscle recovery and reducing post-workout inflammation.

 Research